East Stroudsburg University is committed to maintaining a learning and work environment that is free from sexual harassment.

 - such conduct is so severe or pervasive so as to create a hostile or abusive work or educational environment, which unreasonably interferes with work or educational performance, or negatively effects an individuals’ employment or education opportunities.

-Complainant: The individual(s) alleging the occurrence of sexual harassment.
+Accuser: The individual(s) alleging the occurrence of sexual harassment.

-Respondent: The individual(s) whose actions are alleged to have violated this policy.
+Accused: The individual(s) whose actions are alleged to have violated this policy.